open5e/open5e/content/srd/magic-items.md

 > *Wondrous item, rare*

 This tiny object looks like a feather.
-Different types of feather tokens exist, each with a different single-­‐‑ use effect.
+Different types of feather tokens exist, each with a different single-­ use effect.
 The GM chooses the kind of token or determines it randomly.

 > **d100 Feather Token d100 Feather Token**